totaljs/jComponent/readme.md

         // Argument: type
         // 0 : init
-        // 1 : by developer
+        // 1 : by manually
         // 2 : by input
         // 3 : default